Adult Doe/Buck ~ Starting @ $250

 We require a 50% deposit of the full purchase price to hold any animal..

-We must receive 100% of the full purchase price to wether a buck, or dis-bud a kid..
+We must receive 100% of the full purchase price to wether a buck that is listed as a buck sale.

 All kids prices include their first set of CD/T (2) vaccinations, deworming, hoof trimming, and castration if requested or required...

-Only Breeding quality Doelings and Bucklings will be registered.
+Only Breeding quality Doelings and Bucklings will be registered or registration given.
 We will provide info for your Wethered/Neutered male to be registered upon your request, or we can register him for you for the additional registration fee...We do not provide lineage info for Pet Quality Doelings...

 Whispering acres is in no way responsible for the cancel of a sale that the buyer did not take the time to research regulations for interstate, out of state, or out of country travels.
 (Deposit is 100% non-refundable if buyer cancels sale).